 Additionally, sentiment and empathy analysis solutions allow agents to adjust their approach in real time.
 “When you analyze what the customer is saying and share that with employees as close to real time as possible, they can address issues immediately, improving both performance and satisfaction,” noted Gareiss.

 AI’s integration into workforce engagement has far-reaching implications for employee experience.
-Using WEM goes beyond time-saving measures: It introduces AI-driven quality management, coaching and real-time assistance to create a more engaging environment for employees.
+Using WEM goes beyond time-saving measures: It introduces AI-driven quality management, call center coaching and real-time assistance to lead to performance improvements for employees.

 For example, AI-powered tools can assist with quality management by providing organizations with the ability to analyze every interaction (versus a select few) and offering tailored coaching based on data-driven insights.

 Sixty percent of CX leaders surveyed for the AI report expect that their organization’s use of AI will enable supervisors, quality managers and planners to be more efficient and effective over the next 1-3 years.
-These technologies can also help to improve onboarding and training processes.
+These technologies can also help to improve onboarding processes and coaching call center agents.
 This is likely why 62% say their organization is using or piloting AI to improve agent efficiency, including to reduce training time and improve training quality.

 Additionally, AI can help supervisors identify when agents are experiencing burnout by analyzing sentiment and workload patterns, allowing for timely interventions.
 This capability is increasingly important as agent-led interactions increase in complexity and AI copilots take over handling “downtime” tasks such as post-call summaries.
 It’s no wonder the AI report found that 44% of CX leaders surveyed are using or piloting AI to reduce employee attrition.